ronyn0/cardform2/README.md

     - Class Feature form - **done**
     - Include links to the forms for characters that have empty sections - **done**
 6. Create a home page that shows a random character - in progress
-    - Make a card select page for CharacterInfo index - in progress
+    - Make a card select page for CharacterInfo index - **done**
-7. Make a login and account section, assign owners to characters
+7. Make a login and account section, assign owners to characters - in progress
+    - Make model for accounts
+    - Associate accounts with characterinfo
-    - Owner-group-all permission structure, all can view
-    - Admin group can edit all the pages
+    - Owner-group-all permission structure (Owner can edit, Admin group can edit all the pages)
 8. Deploy to a server
     - Look into [Railway](https://railway.app/) hosting
     - Get an SSL cert